Online learning startup Coursera picks up $103M, now valued at $1B+ – TechCrunch

-Coursera, an online learning startup that offers free and paid short courses, skills certifications, and complete degrees in partnership with universities and businesses, has raised another $103 million to scale out its business into new geographies, subject areas and products — a Series E led by a strategic investor, the Australian online recruitment and course directory provider SEEK Group, with participation from Future Fund and NEA.
+Coursera, an online learning startup that offers free and paid short courses, skills certifications and complete degrees in partnership with universities and businesses, has raised another $103 million to scale out its business into new geographies, subject areas and products — a Series E led by a strategic investor, the Australian online recruitment and course directory provider SEEK Group, with participation from Future Fund and NEA.

-Coursera currently offers 3,200 courses and 310 specializations with partners including Columbia University, Johns Hopkins and the University of Michigan.
-Some 40 million people have now taken online classes through the startup — a significant jump on the 26 million figure Coursera noted when it last raised money, in 2017, a $64 million Series D.
+Coursera currently offers 3,200 courses and 310 specializations, with partners including Columbia University, Johns Hopkins and the University of Michigan.
+Some 40 million people have now taken online classes through the startup — a significant jump on the 26 million figure Coursera noted when it last raised money, in 2017 (a $64 million Series D).

-Also jumping is Coursera’s valuation, which had been around $800 million and is now ‘well over’ $1 billion, according to a source close to the company.
+Also jumping is Coursera’s valuation, which had been around $800 million and is now “well over” $1 billion, according to a source close to the company.

 Coursera’s growth is coming at a key time in the e-learning sector.

-Online education has, overall, become a increasingly viable alternative and complement to in-person learning — bolstered by improvements in technology and methodology, demand for skills that hasn’t been met by more traditional channels, and the economic challenges posed by higher education for a large number of people.
+Online education has, overall, become an increasingly viable alternative and complement to in-person learning — bolstered by improvements in technology and methodology, demand for skills that hasn’t been met by more traditional channels and the economic challenges posed by higher education for a large number of people.

 On one side, there have been some significant consolidations that speak to the opportunity.
 Just two weeks ago, 2U (which, like Coursera, works with universities to build online degree programs) acquired Trilogy — which provides training and bootcamps primarily for tech skills — for $750 million.

-On the other, there have also been some significant stumbles.
-Udacity, another online education startup valued at $1 billion, recently laid off 20 percent of its staff as part of a wider restructuring, with the aim of curbing costs while still expanding its business focused on “nano degrees”.
+On the other, there have been some significant stumbles.
+Udacity, another online education startup valued at $1 billion, recently laid off 20 percent of its staff as part of a wider restructuring, with the aim of curbing costs while still expanding its business focused on “nano degrees.”

-Coursera’s aim, said CEO Jeff Maggioncalda (who joined the company in 2017), is to steer a course that offers a range of learning alternatives, as diverse as the mass market it’s hoping to continue targeting.
+Coursera’s aim, said CEO Jeff Maggioncalda (who joined the company in 2017), is to steer a course that offers a range of learning alternatives as diverse as the mass market it’s hoping to continue targeting.

-“We long ago realised that having a range of learning options, from open, free courses to masters degrees and everything in between such as microcredentials, bacheleors degrees and certifications, is the way to go,” Maggioncalda said.
+“We long ago realised that having a range of learning options, from open, free courses to masters degrees and everything in between such as microcredentials, bachelor’s degrees and certifications, is the way to go,” Maggioncalda said.
 “We look at that as our product portfolio.”

-Coursera had its start by opening up the world of university learning to a wider population by putting courses online, it’s more recently moved into working with companies and other organizations to build courses for them, and to build courses to help train people in specific vocational areas, such as this program it developed with Google for IT certifications last year, and the health vertical that it introduced in January of this year.
+Coursera had its start by opening up the world of university learning to a wider population by putting courses online; it has more recently moved into working with companies and other organizations to build courses for them and to build courses to help train people in specific vocational areas, such as this program it developed with Google for IT certifications last year, and the health vertical that it introduced in January of this year.
 That is something it plans to continue developing, too.

-“Beyond the nobility of providing great access to higher education to a world of people who otherwise wouldn’t have it, there is another imperative,” he said.
-“The future of work and learning are converging, and companies are realising that there are a lot of jobs that are getting automated, so finding an inexpensive but high quality way to retrain is turning out to be a historic challenge.
-We need to get better at making high quality education accessible.”
+“Beyond the nobility of providing great access to higher education to a world of people who otherwise wouldn’t have it, there is another imperative,” Maggioncalda said.
+“The future of work and learning are converging, and companies are realising that there are a lot of jobs that are getting automated, so finding an inexpensive but high-quality way to retrain is turning out to be a historic challenge.
+We need to get better at making high-quality education accessible.”

 The SEEK investment is coming at a timely moment as a complement to this mission.
 Maggioncalda notes that Coursera is going to start working more directly on developing what you might think of as the next step after you learn something on its platform, which will be getting a job.

-“This investment reflects our commitment to online education, which is enabling the up-skilling and re-skilling of people and is aligned to our purpose of helping people live fulfilling working lives,” said SEEK Co-Founder and CEO Andrew Bassat in a statement.
+“This investment reflects our commitment to online education, which is enabling the up-skilling and re-skilling of people and is aligned to our purpose of helping people live fulfilling working lives,” said SEEK co-founder and CEO Andrew Bassat in a statement.

 He noted that to date, some 190 million people have posted resumes on SEEK, with some 900,000 organizations using the platform to recruit for job openings.
 “It’s not coincidental that we think they’re a great investment partner,” he said.